- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

-Shopping for a dog food for allergies can feel a little overwhelming.
-The expense of grain-free foods can make feeding your allergic dog a trial, let alone the cost of rarer proteins like bison or venison.
-We’ll cover common problem foods for dogs, and explore hypoallergenic dog food options, from the best affordable hypoallergenic dog foods to the most deluxe, super-premium formulas available.
+With so many different dog food brands on the market, shopping for hypoallergenic dog food for a dog with allergies can feel a little overwhelming.
+The expense of grain-free foods can make feeding your allergic dog a challenge, let alone the cost of rarer proteins like bison or venison.
+In this article, we’ll cover common problem foods for dogs, and explore hypoallergenic dog food options, from the best affordable hypoallergenic dog foods to the most deluxe, super-premium formulas available.

-The most common causes of food allergy or intolerance:
+The most common causes of food intolerance or allergies:

 There are commercial skin and blood allergy tests on the market, and your vet may recommend starting there.
 You can read about one owner’s experience of this testing here.

-The most thorough way to discover which foods your pet is allergic to is by process of elimination, however.
+The most thorough way to discover which foods your pet is allergic to is an elimination diet, however.